 - Instruction includes opportunities to explore the meaning of the equal sign.
-The teacher provides explicit clarification that the equal sign means "the same as" rather than "the answer is" along with multiple examples.
-Students should evaluate equations as true or false using the four operations with the answers on both sides of the equation.
-Instruction begins by using single numbers on both sides of the equal sign to build understanding.
-The concept is reinforced by using different expressions that need to be evaluated on both sides of the equal sign. - o For example, the teacher shows the following equations, asking students if they are true or false statements.
+The teacher provides explicit clarification that the equal sign means "the same as" rather than "the answer is" along with multiple examples for students to evaluate equations as true or false using the four operations with the answers on both the left and right side of the equation.
+Instruction begins by using single numbers on either side of the equal sign to build understanding using the same equations written in different ways to reinforce the concept. - For example, the teacher shows the following equations, asking students if they are true or false statements.
 Students explain why each equation is true or false.
 This is repeated with additional true and false equations using the four operations.